c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/9_Mapping.md

 	equalize = 3
 ```

-The *equalize* process scales all attributes of the most recent [features](8_Features.md) process to the same value range.
-Attributes with very different values can then be meaningfully compared.
+The attributes (features) of zones can show very different values ranges.
+If they should be meaningfully compared by a classification process, the values must be normalized.
+The *equalize* option scales all attributes of the current [features](8_Features.md) command to the same value range.
 The input is given in standard deviations to fill the fixed value range [0 … 1]. *Equalize = 1* (one standard deviation) is the weakest binding, inputs around *3* bind 99.9% of all values to the same interval. *Equalize* does not permanently change the attributes.

 ------

-### Classes (Parameter)

-**Specifies the number of classes or objects to be created**
+### *Classes:* Specify the number of classes or objects to be created

 ```
 IMALYS [mapping]